creanero/beamModelTester/comparison_module/Comparison_Module.md

         and the scope data for each channel
     2. A calculation of the Root Mean Square Error between the model and the scope data for each channel
+    3. A 3-d colour plot of the values for the model and scope for each channel over time and frequency.
-    3. A 3-d colour plot of the differences between the model and scope for each channel over time and frequency.
+    4. A 3-d colour plot of the differences between the model and scope for each channel over time and frequency.
-    4. A plot of the correlations over time between the model and scope for each channel at each frequency
+    5. A plot of the correlations over time between the model and scope for each channel at each frequency
-    5. A plot of the root mean square error over time between the model and scope for each channel at each frequency
+    6. A plot of the root mean square error over time between the model and scope for each channel at each frequency
-    6. A plot of the correlations over time between the model and scope for each channel at each time
+    7. A plot of the correlations over time between the model and scope for each channel at each time
-    7. A plot of the root mean square error over time between the model and scope for each channel at each time
+    8. A plot of the root mean square error over time between the model and scope for each channel at each time

 **Outline**